meglwhy/tp/docs/UserGuide.md

 You can also use the **GUI button**:

 ![exit-button](images/exit.png)
-*Figure 11: The Exit Button for Em-Social*
+*Figure 13: The Exit Button for Em-Social*

 --------------------------------------------------------------------------------------------------------------------

-## 💡 Tips for Effective Use
+## 💡 Make the Most out of Em-Social

 1. **Tagging Strategy**
    - Consider tags for case type (e.g. `financial`, `medical`, `housing`)